 - 2 tsp finely ground coffee bean powder

-- 2 tsp. very finely minced or ground fresh liquorice fern root
+- 2 tsp. very finely minced or ground fresh liquorice fern root (or one teaspoon of ground star anise)

 - a handful of candied almond slices (for garnish)